Vauxhall Insignia Common Problems and Solutions

 Problem:

-The engine is rapidly losing power, and the engine failure light is lit.
+The engine is quickly losing power, and the engine failure light is illuminated.

 Solution:

-The EGR radiator vacuum plug is either loose, damaged, or not installed.
-Buy a replacement from our parts list and install it as quickly as possible as it will cause unnecessary wear and tear on your car's internals.
+The EGR radiator vacuum plug is either loose, damaged, or not fitted.
+Purchase a replacement from our parts list and install it promptly, as it could cause unnecessary wear and tear on your car's internals.

 Difficulty level